 - 3:00 Closing

-If you are unavailable on June 18 or you can't make it to Rochester, NY, stay tuned for live streaming options or webinar on demand after the live event.
+If you are unavailable on June 18 or you can't make it to Rochester, NY, register for the live streaming option or webinar on demand after the live event.

 Meet Mandy Smith

 Originally from Australia, Mandy Smith is lead pastor of University Christian Church, a campus and neighborhood congregation with its own fair-trade café in Cincinnati, Ohio.
 She is a regular contributor to Christianity Today publications, the Missio Alliance Writing Collective, and author of two books, Making a Mess and Meeting God: Unruly Ideas and Everyday Experiments for Worship, and her latest book The Vulnerable Pastor: How Human Limitations Empower Our Ministry (IVP).
 Mandy and her husband Jamie, a New Testament professor at Cincinnati Christian University, live with their family in a little house where the teapot is always warm.

 $45 Regular Registration